 Data for invoice-level allocations in your environment ranging from general attributes for associated matters to spend-related totals.
 Useful for reporting on amounts allocated against accounting code sets to determine how respective allocation amounts are being tracked and utilized.

-This is the underlying dataset used for spend-based reports built using the Adhoc Reports Builder and the baseline dataset used in out-of-the-box spend reports provided for Enhanced Reporting (e.g., Spend Grids, Billed Matters, etc.).
+This is the underlying dataset used for spend-based reports built using the Adhoc Reports Builder and the baseline dataset used in out-of-the-box spend reports provided for Enhanced Reporting, such as Spend Grids and Billed Matters.

 Data for matters in your environment ranging from Legal Entities and Vendors to important activity/billing dates.
-Useful for reporting back on matter attributes, both general and custom, to further break down or compare the distribution of legal entities, matter leads, and vendors across matters.
+Useful for reporting back on matter attributes to further break down or compare the distribution of legal entities, matter leads, and vendors across matters.